15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 4. Seated Bent-Over Rear Delt Rows

-The seated rear delt row is an effective variation of rowing exercise that targets the muscles in the upper back and shoulders.
+The seated rear delt row is an effective rowing exercise variation that targets the upper back and shoulder muscles, including the rhomboids and the trapezius muscles.

 Seated Bent-Over Rear Delt Rows

-How To Do Seated Bent-Over Rear Delt Rows
+How To Do It

-2. Hold a pair of dumbbells with an overhand grip, and let your arms hang straight down in front of you.
+2. Hold a pair of dumbbells with an overhand grip, and let your arms hang straight in front of you.

 3. Bend forward at your hips, keeping your back flat and your core engaged.